tsugiproject/tsugi/docs/LAUNCHING.md

 Optional custom parameters include:

+    done=_close

-done=_close if you want it to display a button that closes the window (i.e. you started it in a popup)
+When this is present, the tool will display a "Done" button that closes the window.
+Use this if you put this in a popup window by itself.

 Python Autograder
 -----------------